deweya/cf-to-ocp-spring-boot/common/cf-setup.md

 # CF Setup
-The following steps will help you prepare a cloud foundry application for whichever sample you are working on application-properties, autoreconfiguration, etc.
+The following steps will help you prepare a cloud foundry application for the sample you are working on (application-properties, auto-reconfiguration, etc).

 These instructions assume you have access to CF and OCP environments and are logged into each.